Understanding Anxiety and Neurodivergence

 What Is Anxiety?

-Anxiety, at its core, is the brain's alarm system.
-It evolved to keep us safe—alerting us to danger, preparing our bodies to respond, and motivating us to act.
-In manageable doses, anxiety is useful.
-It is what makes you double-check that you locked the door or prepare thoroughly for an important meeting.
+Anxiety is the brain's alarm system.
+It evolved to keep us safe by alerting us to danger and preparing our bodies to respond.
+In small doses, anxiety helps.
+It is what makes you double-check that you locked the door.

-But for millions of adults, anxiety goes far beyond a helpful alarm.
-It becomes a constant background hum that colors every interaction, disrupts sleep, creates physical symptoms, and makes the simplest decisions feel overwhelming.
+For millions of adults, anxiety goes far beyond a helpful alarm.
+It becomes a constant background hum that disrupts sleep and makes simple decisions feel overwhelming.
 When anxiety reaches this level, it stops being protective and starts being disabling.

-What many people do not realize is that chronic anxiety is frequently a signal of something deeper.
-For a significant number of adults, that "something deeper" is unidentified autism, ADHD, or both.
-Understanding this connection can be the difference between years of partially effective anxiety treatment and genuine, lasting relief.
+Chronic anxiety often signals something deeper.
+For many adults, that "something deeper" is unidentified autism, ADHD, or both.
+Understanding this connection can mean the difference between years of partly effective treatment and genuine, lasting relief.

 Our article on how anxiety works explains the neuroscience, while what anxiety feels like captures the lived experience.
 For a look at the broader landscape, explore what anxiety means as a clinical concept.